Raphael-Boichot/SGTE-ThermDoc-database/README.md

 ./Codes/Service_folder/Service_script.m
 ```
 The script will:
-- detect any lacking field and report it in the **[./Codes/Service_folder/Error_outputs/](/Codes/Search_results)** folder.
+- detect any lacking field / inconsistency and report it in the **[./Codes/Service_folder/Error_outputs/](/Codes/Service_folder/Error_outputs)** folder.
 The original database contains lots of missinge titles, this is normal.
-Any other lackig field should be fixed;
+Any other lacking field should be fixed soon;
 - detect any issue in the "cle" field containing elements.
 Indeed, the elements list does not always end by / which slows down the search.
 It also adds a starting / to each "cle" to fasten search for multinaries;
 - remove any accent from any European reference to avoid missing them by accident;
 - sort and copy by descending year all entries of the original database to the working database;